 Powerful Impacts for Community Choice:

-- Celebrating eleven years of Community Choice service in 2021
+- Celebrating twelve years of Community Choice service in 2022

-- 24 operational CCAs in more than 200 California cities/counties as of Spring 2021
+- 24 operational CCAs in more than 200 California cities and about half the counties in the state as of Summer 2022

 - Supporting thousands of jobs in California